Stable sets of primes in number fields: Stable and persistent sets

-The proof of this lemma is straightforward.
-Further, we have $(\ast)_p \Rar (\dagger)_p$ and hence $E^{\ast}(S) \supseteq E^{\dagger}(S)$.
-A set satisfying $(\ast)_p$ resp. $(\dagger)_p$ is $p$-stable resp. stable.
-Here is a small overview over the use of these conditions and the examples in the practice: \begin{itemize} \item[-] The most examples of stable sets are given by (almost) Chebotarev sets, i.e. sets of the form $S \backsimeq P_{M/K}(\sigma)$, or sets containing them (cf. Section \ref{sec:ACS}). \item[-] If an almost Chebotarev set is stable for an extension, then it is also persistent for it (cf. Corollary \ref{prop:stabioity_properties_of_ACS}).
-It is not clear whether there are examples of stable but not persistent sets (but cf. \cite{Iv} Section 3.5.4). \item[-] For a stable almost Chebotarev set $S$, $E^{\dagger}(S)$ is finite and $E^{\ast}(S)$ is either $\Sigma_K$ or finite (cf. Section \ref{sec:ex_propertiesast}). \item[-] Roughly speaking, $p$-stability (for $\cL/K$) is enough to prove Hasse principles in dimension $1$ for $p$-primary ($\Gal_{\cL/K}$-)modules.
-Cf. Section \ref{sec:Shagroups_of_stable_sets}. \item[-] To prove Hasse principles in dimension 2 and Grunwald-Wang-style results for $p$-primary $\Gal_{K,S}$-modules, we need the stronger condition $(\ast)_p$.
-We will give examples of persistent sets $S$ together with a finite set $T$ such that Grunwald-Wang (even stably) fails, i.e. $\coker^1(K_{S \cup T}/L, T; \bZ/p\bZ) \neq 0$ for all finite subextensions $K_S/L/K$.
-But it is not clear whether one can find such an example with additional requirement that $T \subseteq S$ (and necessarily $S$ violating $(\ast)_p$).
-Cf. Section \ref{sec:GWT}. \item[-] On the other side, for applications of Grunwald-Wang (i.e. to prove Riemann's existence theorem, to realize local extensions by $K_S/K$, to compute (strict) cohomological dimension, etc.), it is enough to require that $S$ satisfy $(\dagger)_p$.
+Here is a small overview of the use of these conditions and the examples in the practice:

+\begin{itemize} \item[-] The most examples of stable sets are given by (almost) Chebotarev sets, i.e. sets of the form $S \backsimeq P_{M/K}(\sigma)$, or sets containing them (cf. Section \ref{sec:ACS}). \item[-] If $S$ is stable for $\cL/K$, then $\delta_L(S) > 0$ for all finite $\cL/L/K$.
+The converse is not true in general (cf. \cite{Iv} Section 3.5.4), but it is true for almost Chebotarev sets (cf. Section \ref{sec:ACS}). \item[-] If an almost Chebotarev set is stable for an extension, then it is also persistent for it (cf. Corollary \ref{prop:stabioity_properties_of_ACS}).
+It is not clear whether there are examples of stable but not persistent sets (but cf. \cite{Iv} Section 3.5.4). \item[-] For a stable almost Chebotarev set $S$, $E^{\rm sharp}(S)$ is finite and $E^{\rm strong}(S)$ is either $\Sigma_{\bQ}$ or finite (cf. Section \ref{sec:ex_propertiesast}). \item[-] Roughly speaking, $p$-stability (for $\cL/K$) is enough to prove Hasse principles in dimension $1$ for $p$-primary ($\Gal_{\cL/K}$-)modules.
+Cf. Section \ref{sec:Shagroups_of_stable_sets}. \item[-] To prove Hasse principles in dimension 2 and results of Grunwald-Wang type results for $p$-primary $\Gal_{K,S}$-modules, we need strong $p$-stability.
+We will give examples of persistent sets $S$ together with a finite set $T$ such that Grunwald-Wang (even stably) fails, i.e., $\coker^1(K_{S \cup T}/L, T; \bZ/p\bZ) \neq 0$ for all finite subextensions $K_S/L/K$.
+But it is not clear whether one can find such an example with additional requirement that $T \subseteq S$ (and necessarily $S$ being not strongly $p$-stable).
+Cf. Section \ref{sec:GWT}. \item[-] On the other side, for applications of Grunwald-Wang (i.e., to prove Riemann's existence theorem, to realize local extensions by $K_S/K$, to compute (strict) cohomological dimension, etc.), it is enough to require that $S$ is sharply $p$-stable.
 Cf. Sections \ref{sec:GWTRExT_overview}, \ref{sec:GWT_and_dagger} and \ref{sec:proof_of_dagger_results}. \end{itemize}